BitGo/smart-contracts/README.md

 # Ethereum Contract SDK

 A simple library for building Ethereum smart contract interactions.
 When offline, or away from a web3 wallet, smart contract interaction is quite difficult.
-This is because the interactions require special transaction data that defines a function call on a smart contract.
-With this library, that transaction data can be trivially built with high-level, readable code.
+This is because it requires special transaction data that defines a function call on a smart contract.
+This library

 ## Installing

 ```bash
 npm i @bitgo/eth-contracts
 ```

-## Integration with BitGo SDK

-The output of this library is well formed as an argument to a BitGo SDK `sendMany` call.
-This makes it useful for integration alongside the Bitgo SDK.

 ## Example Usage